Aspiring harmonica players should

 Lee

-Oskar Major Diatonic, the choice of many pros for playing blues, rock,
+Oskar Major Diatonic, the choice of many pros for playing blues,

-folk, jazz and country.
-Constructed with a
+rock, folk, jazz, and country.
+Constructed with a plastic comb and

 |